 4. Specific exclusions

-The Finance Act 2006 introduced specific exclusions to the applicability of the benefit of deduction under Section 80P.
-Section 80P is made not applicable to any co-operative bank (including Regional Rural Banks) other than a primary agricultural credit society (as defined in the Banking Regulation Act), or a primary co-operative agricultural and rural development bank ( a society having its area of operation confined to a taluk and the principal object of which is to provide for long-term credit for agricultural and rural development activities).
+The Finance Act, 2006 introduced specific exclusions to the applicability of the benefit of deduction under Section 80P.
+Section 80P is made not applicable to any co-operative bank (including Regional Rural Banks) other than a primary agricultural credit society (as defined in the Banking Regulation Act) or a primary co-operative agricultural and rural development bank (a society having its area of operation confined to a taluk and the principal object of which is to provide long-term credit for agricultural and rural development activities).
 Benefit of deduction is withdrawn with an intention to treat co-operative banks on par with commercial banks who do not enjoy any such tax benefit.

 5. What if a co-operative society is also eligible for profit-linked deductions under other Sections?

 6. Key points to be noted

 - Section 80P, for different scenarios, uses different terms for the purpose of deduction such as ‘profits and gains of business attributable to such activities’, ‘profits and gains of such business’, ‘profits and gains attributable to such activities’, ‘income derived’ etc. These terms need to be analyzed in depth considering the various commentaries on income tax and case laws.

-- Various High Courts have held that all Co-operative Societies other than those coming under the control of RBI are eligible for a deduction.
-A Co-operative society conducting banking activities is not a Co-operative Bank licensed by the Reserve Bank of India.
-It can, therefore, claim deductions under 80P
+- Various high courts have held that all co-operative societies other than those coming under the control of RBI are eligible for a deduction.
+A co-operative society conducting banking activities is not a co-operative bank licensed by the Reserve Bank of India.
+It can, therefore, claim deductions under Section 80P.

 - Section 80P profit is not considered to increase the adjusted total income for Alternate Minimum Tax levy